Luke-Marques/chess-ratings/README.md

-# FIDE Chess Ratings Data Extraction and Visualisation Pipeline
+# Chess.com and FIDE Chess Ratings Cloud ETL Pipeline

+This project is still under development.
+Please see the `dev` branch for the latest updates.